ChinaNetCloud/nc-backup-py/README.md

 `# python setup.py`

-This step should work correctly, if it does you can skip the following sub-section called "Create user to run backup":
+This step should work correctly, if it does you can skip the following sub-section called "Create user to run backup with out using the `setup.py`":

 #### How to contribute to the project and joing the team as volunteer:
 We appreciate all controbutions and need and are looking forward for your help.